- #Mobile app development

 The most popular industries using geolocation

+Some choose to make a geolocation app to earn by entertaining.
 The gaming industry today is one of the most profitable, regardless of the platform.
 Geolocation can be used only by portable devices, the most common of them being smartphones.
 In games such as Pokémon Go or Walking Dead: Our World, the usual gameplay is enriched with AR elements, allowing you to get a new experience from the game.
 The vast majority of such projects are distributed free of charge, but they are called free-to-play for a reason: a user may spend even more cash than with a one-time purchase.

-In addition to the option of tracking down the traffic jams, startups can make money by providing a search for the nearest/cheapest gas stations, restaurants, as well as monitor vehicle movement like in Moovit.
+In addition to the option of tracking down the traffic jams, startups can make money by providing a search for the nearest/cheapest gas stations, restaurants, as well as monitoring vehicle movement like in Moovit.
 Enterprises can manage fleet or transportation systems with location-based apps like Geotab and Bringg that allowing them to track and control logistic issues.
-Among the main advantages of automotive apps in terms of earnings is that their average price is higher than the price of other apps, which allows to monetize it in a better way.
+Among the main advantages of automotive apps in terms of earnings is that their average price is higher than the price of other apps, which allows them to monetize it in a better way.
 Otherwise, they make money the same way as others: a paid subscription with paid options and advertising.

 Top cases of successful location-based apps